Social Icons

 Directed by Jon Turtletaub

 Sandra Bullock has had a string of successes way back when, and While You Were Sleeping is one of them.
-If you get to see the movie now, you may not get the same thrill like you did back when it first came out in 1995.
-Well I did not get the same thrill, I guess some movies do not just fit the watch anytime you like glove.
+If you watch the movie now, you may not get the same thrill you did when it first came out in 1995.
+Well, I didn’t get the same thrill.
+I guess some movies just don’t fit the “watch anytime” mold.

-This romantic comedy is a feel good movie that strings together some of the most unlikely events and uses the same cheesy formula that you can find and just makes it all better with a fantastic cast.
-Bullock on her own in this movie carried the bouquet, giving us a performance worth commending.
+This romantic comedy is a feel-good movie that strings together some of the most unlikely events and uses the same cheesy formula that you can find in many others.
+But it makes it all better with a fantastic cast.
+Bullock, on her own, carried the bouquet, giving us a performance worth commending.

-The movie plot introduces us to a lonely lady named Lucy (Sandra Bullock) who lost her mother when she was young and her father a year before the incidents that are before us.
-She is a teller at a train station and has developed a crush for one of the passengers (Peter played by Peter Gallagher), she dreams of him regularly and to her he is her prince charming.
-While working during the festive period, she saw Peter being mugged, the muggers pushed him and he fell on the tracks, hitting his head and passing out.
-With a train coming, Lucy runs on the tracks and saves Peter.
-While at the hospital, she is not allowed to be near him and a miss information led to the doctor to think that Lucy was Peter’s fiancée.
-When Peter’s family came to see him at the hospital they are told that he was saved by his fiancée which they were surprised to find out that it is someone they do not know.
+While working during the festive period, Lucy sees Peter being mugged.
+The muggers push him, and he falls onto the tracks, hitting his head and passing out.
+With a train coming, Lucy runs onto the tracks and saves Peter.
+While at the hospital, she’s not allowed to be near him, and a miscommunication leads the doctor to think that Lucy is Peter’s fiancée.
+When Peter’s family comes to visit him at the hospital, they’re told he was saved by his fiancée, and they’re surprised to find out it’s someone they don’t know.

-But the thought that she saved their son made them warm up to her and soon she was invited to the family celebrations of the festive period and it is there she meets Jack (Bill Pullman).
+But the fact that she saved their son makes them warm up to her, and soon, she’s invited to the family’s holiday celebrations.
+It’s there that she meets Jack (Bill Pullman).

-She and Jack start spending more time together, which was because Jack did not believe that Lucy was engaged to Peter, and soon they started to develop feelings for one another.
+She and Jack start spending more time together because Jack doesn’t believe Lucy is engaged to Peter.
+Soon, they begin developing feelings for each other.

-Peter soon wakes up and that is where the shit hits the fan.
+Peter wakes up, and that’s where the shit hits the fan.

 The movie was a huge financial hit and earned Bullock a Golden Globe nomination.
-For the not so spectacular plot one thing I can say to guarantee you will enjoy this movie is the cast.
-The characters in this movie will surprise you in their view of things and the actors did extremely well in their portrayal.
+For a not-so-spectacular plot, I can say that one thing will guarantee you enjoy this movie: the cast.
+The characters will surprise you with their views, and the actors did an excellent job in their portrayals.

-I am sure you should be able to catch this movie now on Disney+.
+You should be able to catch this movie now on Disney+, it is worth seeing.

 Fantastic Mr. Fox (2009)